offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * `{bm} rvalue reference` - A data type that's more-or-less the same as a reference but conveys to the compiler that the data its pointing to is an rvalue (e.g. `MyType &&rref { y }`).

- * `{bm} virtual method` - A method in a base class that is overridable by any class that inherits from that base class.
+ * `{bm} virtual method/(virtual method|virtual function)/i` - A method in a base class that is overridable by any class that inherits from that base class.

- * `{bm} pure virtual method/(pure[\-\s]virtual method)/i` - A virtual method that requires an implementation (no implementation has been provided by the base class that declares it).
+ * `{bm} pure virtual method/(pure[\-\s]virtual method|pure[\-\s]virtual function)/i` - A virtual method that requires an implementation (no implementation has been provided by the base class that declares it).
 For a class to be instantiable, it cannot have any pure virtual methods (similar to an abstract class in Java).

  * `{bm} pure virtual class/(pure[\-\s]virtual class)/i` - A class that only contains pure virtual methods.